sunmeng0421/lessons-learned/You Don't Need to Make an APP for that.md

 3) Native Application ($$$)– This is written in the language of the phone.
 It provides the absolute best performance but takes more time and is much more expensive.
 This will cost on average $50,000.

 The takeaway presented in class is that you should always try to build a mobile website first.

+Additioanlly, you should always start with your business objective: What are you trying to achieve by building your mobile presence?
+Once you decide where you want to go and what you want to achieve, you'll have a better idea about what you need your product to accomplish.
+From there, you can decide whether a mobile website or mobile application is right for you.

 ![](http://hswsolutions.com/images/banners/mobile-screens.jpg)